mobify/developer-values/README.md

     - For services, checkout our [best practices](https://mobify.atlassian.net/wiki/display/SYS/Service+Best+Practices).
     - For front-end web apps, checkout our [best practices](https://mobify.atlassian.net/wiki/questions/85917798/what-are-our-best-practices-for-building-front-end-web-application).

+### Use checklists

+There is a reason NASA makes extensive use of checklists - memories are faulty and unreliable.

+Checklists are a great way to ensure:

+- Code changes follow best practices
+- Releases are successful
+- Processes don't have to be relearned over and over
+- So much more!

+Checklists are also the first step towards automation - the act of writing down a list of things to check for every time you do something will help you realize a script would be much faster at doing parts of that list instead.

 ### Communicate

 #### Don't be a lonesome cowboy/cowgirl coder.